-Physical anthropology examines humans and human nature from a biological perspective.
+Biological anthropology focuses primarily on the physical development of the human species.
 This course serves as an introduction to the various lines of inquiry that comprise this sub-field of anthropology.
 Primary topics include a survey of human biological and cultural evolution, genetics and the mechanics of evolution, non-human primates, and forensic anthropology.
-The course includes weekly laboratory exercises as a means of exploring fundamental concepts.

 Archaeology is the study of the human past through material remains.
 This course introduces students to the fundamental techniques employed by archaeologists to reconstruct the past.
 In addition to exploring the basic methodological foundations of archaeology this course provides an overview of world archaeology, including major developments in human prehistory and significant archaeological sites.